csomgyula/csomgyula.github.io/conway_law.md

 If there were no such special cases, then the mapping would be a one-to-one relation, called *isomorphism*, which informally means that the two structures would be equivalent.
 Due to the above special case, the mapping is not necessarrily a one-to-one relation, since different subsystems may collapse (map to) the same designer.
 This happens when the same designer designed different subsystems.
 This kind of mapping, which (a) is structure-preserving, but (b) is not necessarrily a one-to-one relation is called *homeomorphism* in math.

 (If you need another sample, take the `mod 2` (ie. parity) calculation.
-This is also a homeomorphism, between integers and parities, where the structure is defined by the addition operator!)
+This is also a homeomorphism, between integers and parities, where the structure is defined by the addition operator!
+This is obviously not a one-to-one mapping, but is structure preserving.
+Ie. the sum of the parities is always the parity of the sum.)

 conclusions and remarks